25/07/2022 • 12 min read

 • In what way is Kognity filling an “unmet need” in education?

-Anyone who works in education knows that there are dozens of unmet needs, in spite of often heroic efforts of administrators and educators.
-I’m talking about funding, equity, access, and lack of time, appropriate tools, and resources.
+Anyone who works in education knows that there are dozens of unmet needs, in spite of the often heroic efforts of administrators and educators.
+I’m talking about funding, equity, access… as well as a lack of time, appropriate tools, and resources.
 The latter is what we started focusing on from the start.

 A great deal of magic happens in classrooms every day — but there aren’t all that many new tools and resources available.
-When we looked at the “learning resources ecosystem,” if you will, we realized that there was a lot of work being done in education technology, and then separately there was a good deal being done in pedagogy by content and curriculum providers.
+When we looked at the learning resources ecosystem, we realized that there was a lot of work being done in education technology, and then separately there was a good deal being done in the field of pedagogy by content and curriculum providers.
 But there weren’t many companies working at the intersection of both those things.
 And I think that’s where Kognity lives.
 It’s a merging of the two sides of the coin — the technology and the pedagogy — in a format that’s very user-centric.
-In other words, we didn’t want to be “just” an edtech company, or “just” a content/curriculum publisher — and so we became a marriage of both those things.
+In other words, we didn’t want to be “just” an edtech company, or “just” a content and curriculum publisher — and so we became a marriage of both those things.

-“We didn’t want to be ‘just’ an edtech company, or ‘just’ a content/curriculum publisher — and so we became a marriage of both those things.”
+“We didn’t want to be ‘just’ an edtech company, or ‘just’ a content and curriculum publisher — and so we became a marriage of both those things.”

 • In what other ways does Kognity represent a whole new approach?

-There are many new things about Kognity, but the principal thing is that all teaching and learning needs are in one place, in a curriculum-aligned teaching/learning pathway: textbooks, assessments, workbooks, workflows, analytics.
+There are many new things about Kognity, but the principal thing is that all teaching and learning needs are addressed in one place, in a curriculum-aligned teaching and learning pathway: textbooks, assessment, workbooks, workflows, analytics.
 It’s one central hub for all teaching and learning needs.
 This is unique.

-The rollout of Kognity during a pandemic was of course difficult.
+The ongoing rollout of Kognity during a pandemic was of course difficult.
 For teachers, the school shutdowns threw them into a new situation with very little preparation and asked them to operate in a new way.
-And it was also challenging for us as a company — we had to rethink the way we worked internally, with our teams spread out across the U.S. and Europe functioning in isolation at home.
+And it was also challenging for us as a company — we had to rethink the way we worked internally, with our teams spread out across the US and Europe, and with colleagues working in isolation at home.

 Kognity Cofounder and CEO Hugo Wernhoff

 At Kognity, we saw this as a chance to help schools and support educators even more.
-We managed to. help out a lot of schools that had entered lockdown.
-We had an international customer base in place and were able to offer support starting in January 2020 when the first schools started to close down in Asia.
+We managed to help out a lot of schools that had entered lockdown.
+We had an international user base in place and were able to offer support, starting immediately in January 2020 when the first schools started to close down in Asia.
 We helped teachers and students continue their teaching and learning, and as the pandemic spread across the world, we saw usage numbers go up.

-Don’t get me wrong, Kognity isn’t necessarily built for remote learning; it’s meant to be a core tool that sits at the center of learning in the school building.
+Don’t get me wrong, Kognity isn’t necessarily built for remote learning; it sits at the center of learning in school buildings all over the world.
 But some educators found that the impact they got out of Kognity grew even bigger during the pandemic.

-• Did teacher feedback play a role in any pandemic-related adaptations Kognity made?
+• What role did teacher feedback play in any pandemic-related product adaptations that Kognity made?

-Kognity’s entire product-development process, which is half the company in terms of team size, is centered around us learning from teachers and from students.
-That’s an ongoing process — both before and throughout the pandemic.
-We could no longer do site visits during COVID, of course, but we could do Zoom calls with teachers.
+Kognity’s entire product development process, which involves about half the company in terms of headcount, is centered around us learning from teachers and from students.
+That’s always been a constant and ongoing process — both before and throughout the pandemic.
+We could no longer do site visits during COVID, of course, but we held regular calls with teachers.
 A different set of needs arose during the pandemic, and teachers started relying on Kognity more for synchronous teaching, as a tool during actual class time.
 That required different kinds of content, but the comprehensive approach that we had built leading up to the pandemic turned out to work really well in a remote teaching environment as well.
 The alterations we had to make to the product were not major — it was mainly a question of tweaking and repackaging from the user-experience point of view.
-But absolutely yes, learning from educators is what we try to base everything we do on.
+We try to base everything we do on what we learn from educators, absolutely.

-• Why did you focus on high school science as the first step into the U.S. market?
+• Why did you focus on high school science as the first step into the US-specific market?

 I’ve always felt that science deserves more attention in public discourse.
 Helping students to think more like scientists, to become critical thinkers, and to become “intellectual explorers” will have positive effects on them for the rest of their lives.
 So I’m a big fan of science teaching getting more attention generally.

 But we mustn’t forget that literacy and math skills can be easily integrated into science teaching as well.
-In other words, learning science can be an integrated way of teaching literacy and math skills in a kind of “applied” sense — so it’s a very powerful curriculum place to start.
+In other words, learning science can be an integrated way of teaching literacy and math skills in a kind of “applied” sense — so it’s a very powerful place to start in terms of curriculum.
 Science education covers a lot more than just science!

-In addition, when we started speaking with U.S. educators, both at the district-administrator and the classroom level, we discovered that many felt science teaching had been underserved by education resources for a long time.
-So it just seemed logical to focus on phenomenon-based science teaching, especially with the advent of Next Generation Science Standards (NGSS).
+In addition, when we started speaking with US educators, both at the district-administrator and the classroom level, we discovered that many felt science teaching had been underserved by education resources for a long time.
+So it just seemed logical to focus on phenomena-based science teaching, especially with the advent of the Next Generation Science Standards (NGSS).

 • So how is Kognity different from other education platforms?